Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Regularity Conditions and Semiparametric Estimation

 Assumption \ref{AsRC1} assures that we can apply the Leibniz Integral Rule to identify the $DMTR$ functions.
 Assumptions \ref{AsRC2} and \ref{AsRC3} are standard in the series estimation literature.
 In particular, Assumption \ref{AsRC3} implies that the asymptotic bias (due to the series approximation by regression splines) converges to zero at a rate of $L^{-r_{\psi}}$ as the number of approximation functions, $L$, diverges to infinity.
 Assumption \ref{AsRC4} is a regularity condition that ensures point identification for our quantile results.
+Assumption \ref{AsRC5} assures that the conditions from Assumption 2 of \cite{IchimuraNewey2022} hold.
+Assumption \ref{AsRC6} ensures identification via a moment equation of the propensity score in the spirit of \cite{newey2003instrumental}, exploiting bounded completeness.